adi-pradhan/adi-pradhan.github.io/_posts/2014-06-15-Ruby-toproc-syntactic-sugar.markdown

 Even less code !
 But a bit more confusing...
 Whats going on here?

-Well `&` is Ruby's to-proc symbol meaning it converts a block to a proc.
-In this case it is used to create a lambda/proc for the map method and therefore apply `String#capitalize` to each element of the array
+Well `&` is Ruby's to-proc operator meaning it converts a block to a proc.
+In this case it is used to create a lambda/proc for the map method and therefore apply `String#capitalize` to each element of the array.
+The argument to this operator is the symbol of the method `String#capitalize` i.e. `:capitalize`